ovh/docs/pages/cloud/private-cloud/vmware_vsan/guide.en-gb.md

 ## Objective

-The aim of this guide is to explain the concepts and details of setting up VMware vSAN on the OVH Private Cloud.
+Find out how to use the power of Hyperconvergence for your virtual machines with vSAN.

-**Find out how to use the power of Hyperconvergence for your virtual machines with vSAN.**
+**This guide explains how to set up VMware vSAN on the OVH Private Cloud.**

 ## Requirements